The best of all desserts.

 - Once chilled, lift the foil out of the pan using the overhang on the sides and cut into squares.
 For neat squares, I use a very sharp knife and wipe it clean with a paper towel after each cut.

-Make ahead tip: Store brownies in an airtight container at room temperature for 1 day or in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Store brownies in an airtight container at room temperature for 1 day or in the refrigerator for up to 1 week.
 For longer storage, freeze the brownies for up to 2-3 months.
 Thaw overnight in the refrigerator before serving.

 Try my Nutella Swirl Cheesecake Bars next.
 You are welcome.